phidatahq/phidata/README.md

 </a>
 </p>

-Phidata is an AI toolkit designed to run LLM Apps with 1 command.

-It provides production-ready templates for common AI Apps that you can run locally or on AWS.
+Phidata is a toolkit for building production-grade AI Applications.
+It provides:
+- Pre-built templates with best practices.
+- Classes for building your application: `Conversations`, `Agents`, `KnowledgeBase`, `Storage`
+- Tools for serving your application: `FastApi`, `Django`, `Streamlit`, `PgVector`
+- Infrastructure for running your application: `Docker`, `AWS`

+## 🎯 Motivation

+Most AI Apps are built as a house of cards because engineers have to build the Software, Application and Infrastructure layer manually.
+Phidata bridges the 3 layers of software development to deliver production-grade AI Apps that you can run with 1 command.

 ## 🚀 How it works